ucisysarch/opencvjs/README.md

 This is a JavaScript binding that exposes OpenCV library to the web.
 This project is made possible by support of Intel corporation.
 Currently, this is based on OpenCV 3.1.0.

 ### How to Build

+You can build two different versions of OpenCV.js: asm.js or WebAssembly (experimental).
+If you want to build the later, you will need the "incoming" version of Emscripten.

+#### asm.js version (default)

 1. Get the source code

   ```